This tutorial will take you step-by-step through how to drive density in a shoe sole based on a foot pressure jet map.

 Step 01: Create Foot Pressure Map

-Once you have the data, use the Import Real Point Map block and import the CSV file and choose units for the data.
+Once you have the data, use the Import Scalar Point Map block and import the CSV file and choose units for the data.
 Nothing will show up after importing this.
 The next step is to create a Field using the Point Map.
 Add the block Field from Point Map.
-Insert the Real Point Map variable and set Interpolation to Natural and Extrapolation to Nearest.
+Insert the Scalar Point Map variable and set Interpolation to Natural and Extrapolation to Nearest.

 Press 'f' or go to View > Field Viewer to see the foot map.